 The results showed an alternation in plankton dynamics between phases reflecting the influence of coastal (green) and offshore (blue) circulation patterns on the biological community.
 The phytoplankton community detected at LTER-MC generally originated from the coast, whereas the offshore inflow marginally changed the main traits of phytoplankton assemblages.
-Backtracking simulations and biological data strictly agree, highlighting that the plankton community at LTER-MC during 2009 is affected by the alternation of coastal and offshore influence.
+Backtracking simulations and biological data strictly agree, highlighting that the plankton community at LTER-MC during 2009 was affected by the alternation of coastal and offshore influence.

-Biological autogenic factors drive the modifications of coastal phytoplankton communities during the coastal 'green' phases, thus suggesting that the GoN tends to retain the same communities via coast-ward circulation, especially during summer.
-Physical allogenic factors are important in driving dilution and species advection of coastal phytoplankton, during the offshore 'blue' phase.
-This marked alternation between coastal and offshore water masses acts to promote phytoplankton diversity,

-590 because the dilution in the phytoplankton density may decrease the impact of the dominating species over the available resources.
+Biological autogenic factors drive the modifications of coastal phytoplankton communities during coastal "green" phases, thus suggesting that the GoN tends to retain the same communities via coastward circulation, especially during summer.
+Physical allogenic factors are important in driving dilution and species advection of coastal phytoplankton during the offshore "blue" phase.
+This marked alternation between coastal and offshore water masses acts to promote phytoplankton diversity because the dilution in the phytoplankton density may decrease the impact of the dominating species over the available resources.

-The integration of long-term biological data and high-resolution current fields represents an optimal tool to investigate the role of surface circulation in structuring the marine plankton community, thus confirming the value of HFR systems to analyze the seasonal fluctuations in marine ecosystems dynamics and to unveil the mechanisms of coastal connectivity.
+The integration of long-term biological data and highresolution current fields represents an optimal tool to investigate the role of surface circulation in structuring the marine plankton community, thus confirming the value of HFR systems to analyze the seasonal fluctuations in marine ecosystems dynamics and to unveil the mechanisms of coastal connectivity.

 The GoM is a well-known recruitment area in the Adriatic Sea (Sciascia et al., 2018; Corgnati et al., 2019a).
-In this region, HFRs have been used to understand the role of ocean currents in the recruitment of small pelagic fishes (i.e. European sardines, Sardina pilchardus).
-Fig. 15 shows residence times within the GoM, estimated using trajectories of virtual drifters computed from the surface currents measured by HFRs.
-Months with high (October)/low (February) residence times are associated with weaker/stronger surface currents in the central area of the Gulf.
-The relatively short (<12-day) average residence times have shown that local spawning is less likely to take place than the transport to the Gulf from remote spawning areas through advection pathways.
-Results agree with otolith measures, suggesting that the arrival of larvae within the Gulf is characterized by repeated pulses from remote spawning areas that are likely to play a fundamental role in maintaining the nursery.
+In this region, HFRs have been used to understand the role of ocean currents in the recruitment of small pelagic fishes (i.e., European sardines, Sardina pilchardus).
+Figure 15 shows residence times within the GoM, estimated using trajectories of virtual drifters computed from the surface currents measured by HFRs.
+Months with high (October) and low (February) residence times are associated with weaker and stronger surface currents in the central area of the gulf.
+The relatively short (< 12 d) average residence times have shown that local spawning is less likely to take place than transport to the gulf from remote spawning areas through advection pathways.
+Results agree with otolith measures, suggesting that the arrival of larvae within the gulf is characterized by re-